 Creativity and Writing Center – free access to cut and paste, markers, crayons, and paper.

 Play Dough – homemade play dough, cookie cutters, clay tools.

 Sensory Table – Opportunities to play with different substances with a variety of textures.

 Discovery activities – changes based on a current theme’s focus.
 Possibilities include science and nature projects, cooking projects, touch and feel, picture book creation.

 Large Motor Activity Centers, such as:

-House Corner – housekeeping toys, dress ups, baby dolls
+House Corner – housekeeping toys, store, dress ups, baby dolls

 Blocks – large building blocks, vehicles, figures, animals, buildings

 Bikes- riding toys, and scooters